 P0505 - Idle Control System Malfunction

-The code P0505 - Idle Control System Malfunction means that the engine computer cannot regulate the idle speed properly, or the actual idle speed varies from the target idle speed.
-The symptoms may include difficulty starting, hesitation, stalling, fluctuating idle, as well as too high or too low idle speed.
+The code P0505 - Idle Control System Malfunction means that the engine computer cannot regulate the idle speed.
+In other words, the actual idle speed varies from the target idle speed.
+The normal idle speed in most cars is between 650 and 750 rpm.
+The symptoms present with the code P0505 may include difficulty starting, hesitation, stalling, fluctuating idle, as well as too high or too low idle speed.

 Ford Idle Air Control (IAC) valve